wxt406611016/MDR/readme.md

 # Make Data Reliable

-Code for the paper "Make Data Reliable : An Explanation-powered Cleaning on Malware Dataset Against Backdoor Poisoning Attacks"
+Code for the paper "Make Data Reliable : An Explanation-powered Cleaning on Malware Dataset Against Backdoor Poisoning Attacks", appearing at ACSAC 2022.

 ## Enviroment
 ---